Programming Assignment - 11

 Question:

-format.
-The program should retain only the last two digits of the year, replace the forward slash /
+Write a program that accepts a date in MM/DD/YYYY format as input and prints the date in DD-MM-YY format.
+The program should retain only the last two digits of the year, replace the forward slash / with a dash -, and swap the order of the month and date.

 Input Format: